windmill-labs/windmilldocs/docs/core_concepts/2_variables_and_secrets/index.md

-Note that there is a similar API for getting and setting [Resources](../3_resources_and_types/index.md) which are simply Variables that can contain any JSON values, not just a string and that are labeled with a [Resource Type](../3_resources_and_types/index.md#create-a-resource-type) to be automatically discriminated in the auto-generated form to be of the proper type (e.g a parameter in TypeScript of type `pg: wmill.Resource<'postgres'>` is only going to offer a selection over the resources of type postgres in the auto-generated UI).
+Note that there is a similar API for getting and setting [Resources](../3_resources_and_types/index.md) which are simply Variables that can contain any JSON values, not just a string and that are labeled with a [Resource Type](../3_resources_and_types/index.md#create-a-resource-type) to be automatically discriminated in the auto-generated form to be of the proper type (e.g. a parameter in TypeScript of type `pg: wmill.Resource<'postgres'>` is only going to offer a selection over the resources of type postgres in the auto-generated UI).